Roman Catholic Diocese of Marquette: 1800 to 1865

-Sharing of See with Marquette
+1865 to 1900

-In 1865, recognizing the population growth in Marquette, the Vatican renamed the Diocese of Sault Sainte Marie as the Diocese of Sault Sainte Marie and Marquette.
+In 1865, recognizing the population growth in Marquette, the Vatican renamed the Diocese of Sault Sainte Marie as the Diocese of Sault Sainte Marie and Marquette.St.
+Peter's Church was completed in 1866.

 Baraga died in 1868.

-In 1868, Reverend Ignatius Mrak was named as bishop of Sault Saint Marie and Marquette by Pope Pius IX.
+That same year, Ignatius Mrak of Sault Saint Marie and Marquette was named bishop of the diocese by Pope Pius IX.
 Over the course of his tenure as bishop, the diocese saw slow development.
 Mrak increased the number of churches from 21 to 27 and the number of priests from 15 to 20.
 At the same time, a depression in the Copper Country industry lead to a significant decline in the Catholic population.
 Two prominent schools, one in Sault Ste.
-Marie and the other in Hancock, Michigan, closed during his first year as bishop.
+Marie and the other in Hancock closed during his first year as bishop.
 In 1874, Mrak placed a church in Hancock under interdict after the congregation refused to accept their new pastor.
-Mrak resigned as bishop in 1879.
+St. John the Baptist Church was erected in Menominee in 1875.
+Mrak resigned as bishop of Sault Sainte Marie and Marquette in 1879.

-To replace Mrak, Pope Leo XIII appointed Reverend John Vertin.
+Pope Leo XIII in 1879 appointed John Vertin from the diocese as its next bishop.
 A few weeks after his consecration, St. Peter Cathedral in Marquette was destroyed by fire.
-The fire was allegedly an act of arson by some parishioners angry over the removal of the cathedral's pastor, Reverend John Kenny.
+The fire was allegedly an act of arson by some parishioners angry over the removal of the cathedral's pastor, John Kenny.
 Vertin rebuilt the cathedral, laying the cornerstone in 1881 and consecrating the new building in 1890.
 The main altar was a gift from Vertin's father and a side altar was donated by Vertin's brother-in-law.
+Also in 1890, Vertin opened St. Mary's Hospital in Marquette, to be operated by the Sisters of the Third Order of St. Francis from Peoria, Illinois.
+It is today UP Health Systems - Marquette.

 In 1889, Vertin convoked a conference with the diocese's priests, which created an infirm priests' fund and required all Catholic children to attend Catholic school.
 Over the course of his 20 years as bishop, Vertin oversaw an increase in the diocese's Catholic population from 20,000 to 60,000, the number of churches from 27 to 56, and the number of priests from 20 to 62.
-After 20 years as bishop, Vertin died in 1899.
+After 20 years as bishop, Vertin died in 1899.In 1899, Frederick Eis was appointed the fourth bishop of Sault Sainte Marie and Marquette by Leo XIII.